pingcap/docs/tidb-cloud/tidb-cloud-security-faq.md

 - Creates server-side TLS certificates and component-level TLS certificates for each cluster to encrypt cluster data in transit.

-- Provide IP access rules for each cluster to ensure that only allowed source IP addresses can access your cluster.
+- Allows you to [configure an IP access list](/tidb-cloud/configure-ip-access-list.md) for each cluster to filter the IP addresses that can access your cluster.

 For Serverless Tier clusters, TiDB Cloud ensures cluster security with the following measures: